 My goal for DNP studies at XXXX University is to be the finest DNP possible.
 I am an RN in a psychiatric unit working with patients in acute crisis.
 Raised in a family of humanistic and holistic healers, the daughter of a nurse educator and the sister of a nurse-midwife—my father, a dentist, also inspired me to focus on the underserved.
 I have witnessed the fulfillment that accompanies a career in health care.
 I have learned a great deal about healing as a nursing professional and volunteer and as a patient battling depression and an eating disorder as an adolescent and young adult.
-Successfully overcoming my battle against depression and my related eating disorder also helps explain my dedication to the cause of psychiatric nursing.
+Successfully overcoming my battle against depression and related eating disorders also helps explain my dedication to the cause of psychiatric nursing.

 Along with my entire family, I have been heavily involved with the Haitian Health Foundation (HHF) for many years, and I have personally had the privilege of going on three mission trips for two weeks each.
 My experiences in Haiti represent some of the highest moments of my life, the part of my professional existence that provides me with the most meaning and satisfaction.
 My fondest dream as a volunteer is advancing the cause of mental health nursing in Haiti, a goal rooted in my first trip to Haiti as a high school student in 1996.
 I helped inform expectant mothers and assisted nurses and doctors with prenatal care.
 I traveled to remote villages to help dentists as they extracted decaying teeth from hundreds of patients, holding patients’ hands and reassuring them.
 Here at home, I have also volunteered at the XXXX House, which provides HIV-supportive services to encourage and empower.
 I helped to prepare meals and educate patients about medication, co-morbidities, self-care, and providing a listening ear.